 For incredible views of the Magic Kingdom fireworks outside the park, there’s no better place than California Grill at the Disney Contemporary Resort.
 Nestled on the 15th floor of the iconic Disney World resort, California Grill boasts panoramic views of the Magic Kingdom and delicious California-style cooking.
 If you can’t get a reservation here during the show, the attached California Grill Lounge is an equally lovely place to take in the sights and nosh on hand-rolled sushi.

 Breakfast à la Art at Topolino’s Terrace – Flavors of the Riviera at Disney’s Riviera Resort

 That’s right, this next signature restaurant isn’t just our pick for the best fine dining Disney character experience, but it also dishes up some tasty breakfast.
-Topolino’s Terrace – Flavors of the Riviera at Disney’s Riviera Resort is a rooftop restaurant home to Breakfast à la Art with Mickey & Friends in the morning and elevated French and Italian-inspired eats in the evening.
+Topolino’s Terrace – Flavors of the Riviera at Disney’s Riviera Resort is a rooftop restaurant home to Breakfast à la Art with Mickey & Friends in the morning and elevated French and Italian-inspired eats in the evening (no characters at dinner).
 One of our favorite Disney character meals, Breakfast à la Art features fancy AM favorites and visits from Mickey, Minnie and their pals all decked out in their artsy finery.

 Best for a Disney Date Night

 Cítricos at Disney’s Grand Floridian Resort & Spa

 Thanks to the resort’s charming Victorian-inspired setting, Cítricos at the Grand Floridian was a popular spot for date night even before its revamp.
 Now, with elegant touches inspired by Mary Poppins Returns and a focus on refined American dishes, it’s a stylish place to go for a Disney World dinner with your nearest and dearest.

 Jiko – The Cooking Place at Disney’s Animal Kingdom Lodge